oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-when-to-branch-in-git/rule.md

 Tip: A best practice is to have another developer review your work and then approve.

-It is easy to chalk this step up as busy-work, but it is one of the most valuable parts of the strategy
+[greyBox]  It is easy to chalk this step up as busy-work, but it is one of the most valuable parts of the strategy [/greyBox]

 ### #assumption